S3 method for class 'group_tna'

 Test edge weight differences between all pairs or a subset of pairs of

-object.
-See permutation_test.tna()
+a group_tna object.
+See permutation_test.tna() for more details.

 Usage